 20 Populations Covered Priority given to organizations with a demonstrated ability to serve covered populations, as defined in DE Plan, without sufficient nearby digital navigation assets.
-Points Schedule: • 20 points: Organization has demonstrated both an ability to serve covered populations and insufficient nearby digital navigation assets for these covered populations • 10 points: Organization has demonstrated an ability to serve covered populations but has not demonstrated insufficient nearby digital navigation assets • 0 points: Organization has not demonstrated an ability to serve covered populations.
-10 Community Points Schedule: 10 points: Has both demonstrated community engagement and outreach plan that involves commitments from community stakeholders AND demonstrates meaningful coordination with additional social service providers 5 points: Has demonstrated community engagement and outreach plan that involves commitments from community stakeholders OR demonstrates meaningful coordination with additional social service providers 0 points: Demonstrates neither a community engagement and outreach plan that involves commitments from community stakeholders NOR demonstrates meaningful coordination with additional social service providers
+Points Schedule: • 20 points: Organization has demonstrated both an ability to serve covered populations and provided an assessment that shows insufficient existing digital navigation assets for these covered populations • 10 points: Organization has demonstrated an ability to serve covered populations but has not provided an assessment that shows insufficient existing digital navigation assets for these covered populations • 0 points: Organization has not demonstrated an ability to serve covered populations.
+10 Community Applicant must include details surrounding past community engagement and a detailed community engagement and outreach plan involving commitments from community stakeholders.
+Points Schedule: 10 points: Has both demonstrated community engagement and outreach plan that involves commitments from community stakeholders AND demonstrates meaningful coordination with additional social service providers 5 points: Has demonstrated community engagement and outreach plan that involves commitments from community stakeholders OR demonstrates meaningful coordination with additional social service providers 0 points: Demonstrates neither a community engagement and outreach plan that involves commitments from community stakeholders NOR demonstrates meaningful coordination with additional social service providers